AMReX-Astro/Castro/paper/paper.md

 self-gravity with isolated boundary conditions and rotation, both implemented in an energy-conserving fashion, explicit thermal diffusion, and gray [@castroII] and multigroup [@castroIII] flux limited diffusion radiation hydrodynamics.
-An MHD solver has been implemented and will be merged into the master branch in the near future.
+A constrained transport MHD solver based on the CTU algrothm is also available, and can use the same physics sources.
 Castro can use an arbitrary equation of state and reaction network and these microphysics routines are provided by the StarKiller project [@starkiller].

 Castro is built on the AMReX [@AMReX] adaptive mesh refinement (AMR) library and is largely written in C++ with Fortran compute kernels.